eadpearce/eadpearce.github.io/about.md

 permalink: /about/
 ---

-E. A. D. Pearce is a web developer based in London, UK.
+Edie Pearce is a web developer based in London, UK.
 She likes cats, video games, and memes.